bpankask/LabRDFSReasoner/README.md

 ```java
 ontModel.write(originalOut, "TURTLE");
 ```
-The code above was taken from the main class and uses the Jena method write() to print the graph "ontModel" to a file in "TURTLE" format.
-The change the output format simply replace the "TURTLE" with any of the below formats.
+The code above was taken from the Main class and uses the Jena method write() to print the graph "ontModel" to a file specified by the PrintWriter "originalOut" in "TURTLE" format.
+"System.out" can replace the "originalOut" if printing to the console is desired.
+To change the output format simply replace the "TURTLE" with any of the below formats.
 Writer Name | RDF Format
 ------------|-----------
 "TURTLE"    |	TURTLE